udacity/AIND-VUI-Capstone/README.md

 	```

 3. Install TensorFlow.
 	- Option 1: __To install TensorFlow with GPU support__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
-If you are using the Udacity AMI, you can skip this step and only need to install the `tensorflow-gpu` package:
+If you are using an EC2 GPU instance, you can skip this step and only need to install the `tensorflow-gpu` package:
 	```
 	pip install tensorflow-gpu==1.1.0
 	```